KryptosA/Secret-Code-Guesser/README.md

 Similarly if the player fails to guess the correct code a message displaying that the player failed shows up.

 ### Inputs
-The game will query for your code input which is just a 4 digit number
+The game will query for your code input which is just a 4 digit number.
 ```
 Enter Code:
 ```
-When you win you will be asked to play again
+When you win you will be asked to play again.
+The case of the digit does not matter.
 ```
 Would you like to play again (Y/N)?
 ```